How to Make Your Home More Eco-Friendly

 3. Use Your Kitchen Wisely

 The kitchen can be many things to a homeowner.
-But as part of your humble abode, it’s important to work smarter in the kitchen if you want to have an eco-friendly home.
+But as part of your humble abode, working smarter in the kitchen is important if you want an eco-friendly home.

 Another thing to be aware of is the waste of coffee pods since these contribute to the billions of plastic capsules and sleek aluminium that go to landfills in the U.S. every year.
 Being mindful of these small things can go a long way in reducing your carbon footprint.